Learn how to better prepare your portfolio for a downturn – and how to potentially take advantage of one when it occurs.

 The best-performing asset class often changes from year to year, and the difference between the best- and worst-performing in any year can be significant.
 Here’s a look at how major asset classes performed compared to a diversified, blended portfolio in each of the last 10 years.

 Market volatility isn’t always bad news.
-Though it may be tempting to concentrate on losses caused by price fluctuations, it’s important to remember that volatility – and changing price trends – may offer opportunity for gains.
+Though it may be tempting to concentrate on losses caused by price fluctuations, it’s important to remember that volatility, as well as changing price trends, may offer opportunities for gains.

 It’s also good to keep in mind that, in the right situation, selling assets at a loss, a practice called tax loss harvesting, may prove beneficial.
 This strategy can help offset the taxes on your investment gains.
-At the same time, you free up capital to reinvest at lower prices.
+At the same time, you free up capital to reinvest in the market.

-Finally, don’t underestimate the value and importance of time.
+Finally, don’t underestimate the value of time.
 The markets have proven remarkably resilient over the long term.
-In fact, while the financial markets can be quite volatile year-to-year, historically returns have been generally positive over multi-year periods.
+While the financial markets can be quite volatile year to year, historically returns have been generally positive over multiyear periods.
 By simply staying invested, you may give your assets the chance to rebound in the wake of downturns.